Corydoras semiaquilus

-Corydoras semiaquilus is a species of tropical freshwater catfish in the family Callichthyidae.
+Corydoras semiaquilus, the Peru black cory, is a species of freshwater ray-finned fish belonging to the subfamily Corydoradinae, the corys, of the family Callichthyidae, the armoured catfishes.
 It is endemic to the Amazon Basin in South America.

 This species has been recorded as growing to 6 cm in length.
 It inhabits water within the range of 6.0–8.0 pH, a water hardness of 2.0–25 dGH, and a temperature range of 22-26 C. It feeds on worms, benthic crustaceans, insects, and plant matter.
 It lays eggs in dense vegetation; adults do not guard the eggs.